stas-sultanov/azure-monitor-telemetry/doc/readme.md

 Telemetry tags enrich telemetry data with metadata.

+It simple key-value pairs of string type.

 The list of standard tags can be found in [TelemetryTagKeys](/src/Code/TelemetryTagKeys.cs) class.

 Ways to apply tags:
-- Per instance of object which type implements `Telemetry` interface.
+- Per instance of object which type implements `Telemetry` interface.<br/>
   Set the `Telemetry.Tags` property on the instance.
-- Per client
-  Pass tags to the `TelemetryClient` constructor.
+- Per client - pass tags to the `TelemetryClient` constructor.<br/>
-  These tags are applied to each telemetry at publish time.
+  These tags are automatically included in all telemetry items published by the client.
-- Per publisher
-  Pass tags to the `HttpTelemetryPublisher` constructor.
+- Per publisher - pass tags to the `HttpTelemetryPublisher` constructor.<br/>
-  These tags are applied to each telemetry at publish time for specific publisher only.
+  These tags are automatically included in all telemetry items published by specified publisher only.

 ## Distributed Operation Tracking